pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I didn’t learn what I wanted from the trip, but as I’d always been a social media photography peacock, I posted some photos.
 Seconds after posting, I realised I’d forgotten to moderate the post’s visibility.
 It was too late.
 Clearly, I was a peacock in a zoo - no attention from mates, but loads of aunties watching.
 One of Mum’s besties saw the post and immediately reported it to her.

 Mum felt Kashgar was a bit too exotic, and she couldn’t see any reason why anyone would be interested in going, if not for the sweet fruits.
-She demanded that from then on, I must report to the grown-ups (大人) when I travel, and said she would not go to Tibet with me unless I agreed.
+She demanded that from then on, I must report my whereabouts to the grown-ups (大人) when I travel, and said she would not go to Tibet with me unless I agreed.

 She must have been delusional to entertain the idea of me agreeing.
 She might as well dream about me marrying her.